micouy/kn/README.md

 ## Patterns/Slices

+- [ ] Remove loose slices?

+  Rationale: This would allow `kn` to be good at one thing.
+It would be just like `cd`, just easier to use.
+It could guess dir names instead of matching literals and the search times would be much shorter.
+It would be much more predictable too and would play nicely with interactive mode.
 - [x] Use slashes to enforce "glued" slices (slices that must be matched one right after the other).
 Use spaces to allow for "loose" slices (slices that can be matched a number of components apart from each other).
   - [x] Add `PathSlice::Glued` and `PathSlice::Loose`. ~For now `kn` only uses `PathSlice::Loose`.~
   - [x] Parse args properly.